phu0n9/NPC-Project/README.md

 ## Group contribution:

-This project is made by a team of 4 memners:
+This project is made by a team of 4 members:

 * Nguyen Huynh Anh Phuong
 * Sang yeob, Han